Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## Enable Root Access

-By default, root access is not allowed on Speeder Pad.
+By default, Root access is not allowed on Speeder Pad.
 To enable it, follow these instructions:

 Note: A microSD card of at least 32 GB is required.